jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

 There is a slight problem here with the color boundaries changing over time.
-This happens because my dummy triangle in the North Sea is no longer the max, due to summing multiple neighborhoods into a single hex bin.
+This happens because my dummy triangle in the North Sea is no longer the max, due to summing multiple neighbourhoods into a single hex bin.
 This is where my workaround to normalize across the entire time series breaks down.

 A fix isn't trivial, because the binning changes slightly as the map is moved around during playback.
 This is not great from a from a Data Science purism perspective, but it doesn't seem to have much impact here.